abpframework/abp/docs/en/UI/Angular/Confirmation-Service.md

 # ConfirmationService

-You can use the `ConfirmationService` in @abp/ng.theme.shared package to place a confirmation popup at the root level.
+You can use the `ConfirmationService` in @abp/ng.theme.shared package to display a confirmation popup by placing at the root level in your project.

 ## Getting Started